Agus-Iskandar-D/zeller_calculator/README.md

 # zeller_calculator
 Here we go, It is simple command prompt program by using zeller's congruence to know the day of certain date.
-Before taking step further let's take a peek to the Zeller's congruence Zeller's congruence is an algorithm devised by Christian Zeller in the 19th century to calculate the day of the week for any Julian or Gregorian calendar date.
+Before taking step further let's take a peek to the Zeller's congruence

+Zeller's congruence is actually an algorithm devised by Christian Zeller in the 19th century to calculate the day of the week for any Julian or Gregorian calendar date.

 ##Let's get started!
 ###Well here are the requarements: